Andriesmenze/Cloudflare-DDNS/README.md

 **proxied**
 Whether the record is being proxied through Cloudflare to receive the performance and security benefits of Cloudflare.
-Can be true or false.
+Can be true or false, When not specified it defaults to true.

 **ttl**
 Time To Live (TTL) of the DNS record in seconds, When not specified it defaults to 1.